GT3CH1/BlogSite/README.md

 #### Running the application

 Running the application is also trivial.
 Just navigate to the BlogSite directory and run the application.
+Please make sure the edit the `MediaPath` in `appsettings.json` (or what environment you are using) to point to a directory in which you want to store images.

 ```bash
 cd BlogSite/bin/Debug/net6.0